KVBH: Vibe 107.5

 On April 12, 2019, at 5:00 p.m., KXTN-FM dropped its longtime Tejano format and flipped to Rhythmic AC with a focus on classic hip-hop, branded as "Vibe 107.5".
 The first song on "Vibe" was "Return of the Mack" by Mark Morrison.
 The call sign was changed to KVBH on April 16, 2019.
 In June 2019, Xavier Castro ("the Freakin' Rican"), former longtime morning host at sister station KBBT, began hosting mornings on the station.

 KVBH-HD2

 KVBH broadcasts in the HD Radio format.
 Its HD2 subchannel carries the former Tejano format that previously aired on the main 107.5 signal and now broadcast on KXTN.
-KXTN and KVBH HD-2 are the Spanish-language FM flagship station for the San Antonio Spurs basketball team.
+KXTN and KVBH-HD2 are the Spanish-language FM flagship station for the San Antonio Spurs basketball team.
 During game broadcasts, KVBH-HD2 continues to air Tejano music through the Uforia app, while the digital signal carries the Spurs' play-by-play.